 That is incredible when you think of how many people have lived and died on earth.
 Let me give you this scripture from The Amplified Bible.
 It is just a little bit clearer.
 "The spirit of man (that factor in human personality which proceeds immediately from God) is the lamp of the LORD, searching all his innermost parts."

 Brethren, what a mind!
 Do you think that He is only searching our hearts?
 He is searching the hearts of everybody!
 Is He busy, or what, keeping track of all of these things?
 I do not know how He does it.
 I only know what His Word says, and I believe it.
 Everybody has a spirit in man that gives man intelligence and the ability to gather knowledge and put it together, and reach conclusions.
 That spirit in man is the candle, or the lamp, or the source of light from God, and everybody has it, as we just saw in Romans 1 and John 1.
 Thus God ensures that all men have the basics of righteousness and evil.
 Man has a basic conscience to provide a guide.
-Now conscience is, by definition, an internal imperative, or influence for one to do right.
+Conscience is, by definition, an internal imperative, or influence for one to do right.

 I want you to note that this "spirit of man" mentioned in Proverbs 20:27 is not limited to converted people, but to everybody.